 Mass claims can be made when a large number of injured parties suffer the same type of economic loss through one or a small number of responsible parties in cases with the same or similar legal or factual questions.
 These claims might be the result of shareholders in a stock exchange fund being misled, the withholding of information about technical defects in consumer products which have been sold in large numbers, or collective damages from parties who made a profit as a result of illegal price-fixing (cartels).

 The introduction of the Class Action (Financial Settlement) Act (WCAM) in 2005 means that mass damages claims can now be settled collectively and that these settlements can be declared binding by the Amsterdam Court of Appeal.
 By declaring a settlement binding, the court ensures that injured parties who were not part of the settlement itself, may also derive rights under it.
 Should an injured party not wish to be bound by the settlement he may indicate this within a set period of time, a so-called opt out.
+As of 2020, the WAMCA came into effect, which additionally allows for the claiming of damages.

 The international relevance of the Netherlands as a class action settlement country has increased over the last few years.
-The Amsterdam Court of Appeal ruled, in its so-called Converium decision, that just a few reference points with the Dutch jurisdiction are sufficient to make a collective settlement under the WCAM binding on all injured parties throughout Europe.
+The Amsterdam Court of Appeal ruled, in its so-called Converium decision, that just a few reference points with the Dutch jurisdiction are sufficient to make a collective settlement binding on all injured parties throughout Europe.
 After the Morrison judgment (Morrison v.
 National Australian Bank) in particular, a decision by the American Supreme Court which makes it harder to litigate class action claims in the US against companies not based in the US, we expect the number of class actions in the Netherlands to increase.